ds-stream/codeaithon-challenge-18/docs/instructions.md

-# Iris Species Classification Model

-## Task Instructions

-### Brief Description
+## Brief Description
 Participants are required to develop a machine learning model to classify iris species based on measurements of their sepals and petals using the Iris dataset.
 The objective is to apply data processing, model training, and evaluation techniques to predict the species with high accuracy.

-### Short Description
+## Short Description
 Develop a machine learning model to classify iris species using the Iris dataset.

-### Expected Sequence of Steps
+## Expected Sequence of Steps

 **Step 1: Data preprocessing**
 - Load the Iris dataset from scikit-learn.
-- Perform any necessary data cleaning, preprocessing, or normalization.
+- Perform data cleaning, preprocessing, or normalization (if necessary).
 - Split the dataset into a training set and a testing set.

 **Step 2: Model Selection**